 Keeping Active at Home!!

-Over the coming weeks, it will be increasingly important to keep our children physically active in order to maintain their physical health and mental wellbeing.
+It is always important to keep physically active in order to maintain their physical health and mental wellbeing.

 It is usually recommended that children and young people (aged 5-18) engage in moderate to vigorous activity for an average of 60 minutes per day to aid their muscular fitness, bone strength and movement skills.
 For younger children (aged 1-5), 180 minutes of physical movement is recommended in order to attain key developmental outcomes.
 In normal circumstances, children would achieve a large proportion of this through school-based play, physical education, active travel, The Daily Mile initiative, extra-curricular activities and sports.